nispio/ldspy/README.md

 This library provides a simple interface for authenticating with the LDSTools server and grabbing ward directory and home/visiting teaching data as JSON files.

-Running:
+Running
 ---

-Run as `python -m ldstools` and interact with the `ward` object from the interpreter
+Run as `python -i -m ldstools` and interact with the `ward` object from the interpreter.